Pradhumnkhot/event-ledger-microservices/README.md

 ---

-# Run Order
+# Running the Application

-Start the services in the following order.
+Start the applications in the following order.

-### 1. Eureka Service Registry
+### 1. Eureka Server

 ```
 service-register